Comparison · VERIFIED APRIL 2026

 Quick verdict

-Choose Open WebUI if you need teams wanting a private, self-hosted ai chat interface.
-Choose Tome if you prioritize sales teams, startups, pitch decks.
+Choose Open WebUI if your daily work is mostly self-hosted browser UI for chatting with local and remote LLMs.
+Choose Tome if your daily work is mostly AI-generated narrative presentations.
 Open WebUI scores higher in user reviews (4.5 vs 4.1).
 Both offer free tiers — try each before committing.

 Open WebUI